smurthy/beautiful-jekyll/_posts/2018-01-06-setup-phoenix-framework-in-5-minutes.md

 Setup database config at config/dev.exs (I'm using development).
 This can be skipped with --no-ecto when scaffolding.
 If you chose the default database (postgres ) you can [switch it back to mysql](https://phoenixframework.readme.io/docs/using-mysql).

-I decided to skip Brunch since it doesn't work on webfaction due to unsupported linux architecture.
+I skipped Brunch since it doesn't work on webfaction due to unsupported linux architecture.

 ![bruncherror.png]({{site.baseurl}}/img/bruncherror.png)